WhiskyDev/whiskydev.github.io/_posts/2016-02-15-March-Tasting-Why-Rye.md

 If you have attended any of our previous tastings, you know it’s a good time.

 Tickets go on sale this **Thursday, February 18th @ 8am**, and will be available through our our [Tickets page][1].
-Tickets have sold out in less than a day, so be sure to make .
+Tickets have sold out in less than a day, so be sure to grab them early.

 Want get the latest on all our events?
 [Subscribe to our mailing list][2], [Follow us on Twitter][3], [Like us on Facebook][4], or [add us on Google+][5].